Chief Miko: Teroronui Contemporary Creation Center in Papeete

-In 2014 Miko joined the CCCTP collective, Center de Création Contemporaine Teroronui de Papeete, a transdisciplinary collective chaired by Jonathan Bougard, whose objective was to work towards the perpetuation of local cultures while supporting the relationship with the means of modern communications.
-Within this collective Miko finds artists such as Max Tohitika, Julien Magre, Massimo Colombini, Moana Heitaa and the sculptors Pitore and Teva Victor.
+In 2014 Miko joined the CCCTP collective, Center de Création Contemporaine Teroronui de Papeete, a transdisciplinary collective chaired by Jonathan Bougard, whose objective was to work towards the perpetuation of local cultures while supporting their relationships with modern communications.
+Within this collective Miko found artists such as Max Tohitika, Julien Magre, Massimo Colombini, Moana Heitaa and the sculptors Pitore and Teva Victor.
 They exhibited at the Maison de la Culture de Tahiti, Te Fare Tauhiti Nui, then at the University of French Polynesia.
-According to a text by Jean-Louis Poitevin, “The CCTP intended “ giving the desire for image a central place in the cultural and social life of Tahiti. (...)
+According to a text by Jean-Louis Poitevin, “The CCTP intended “giving the desire for image a central place in the cultural and social life of Tahiti(...)"
 From tradition to the diffusion of this tradition, from tattooing with a comb to new technologies, this exhibition questions and provides its answers, defines what it means to be an artist today in Tahiti and gives pride of place to artists as well.
 Polynesians than with offbeat looks."
 Beyond the exhibition of paintings, sculptures, Indian inks, happenings and live creations are organized : Chief Miko sculpts live with a chainsaw, then traditional tattoo sessions with a comb, a seminar around these aspects follow.